Am I able to apply before I open my center?

 What happens if we open a new site(s) in between our accreditation cycle?

-Newly opened centers during an accredited organization cycle period may consider that clinic to be accredited upon execution and submission of an written attestation that the clinic operates under the same standards and policies/procedures as the surveyed accredited sites AND once newly opened sites submits verification that it meets and is awarded UCA certification status.
-Accreditation & Certification Certificates will be available for the newly opened center once the attestation statement is received.
+Newly opened centers during an accredited organization cycle period may consider that center to be accredited upon execution and submission of a written attestation that the center operates under the same standards and policies/procedures as the surveyed accredited sites.
+Accreditation certificates will be available for the newly opened center once the attestation statement is received.
 The accreditation status for the new site will expire commensurate to the dates of the other locations in the organizations included in the previous survey process.
-A $540 new location fee will be assessed per center added by attestation.
-This cost will be prorated according to where an organization is at in their survey term.
-Organizations will pay 100% of the new site price if they were accredited with-in 12 months or less, 2/3 of the new site price if they were accredited within-in 1 year to 24 months, and 1/3 of the new site price if they were accredited if within the final 12 months of their accreditation approval term.
-Therefore, a new site attested to in the third year of an accreditation cycle would pay $180 and subsequently be re-accredited in alignment with the other organization’s sites.
+A new location fee will be assessed per center added by attestation.

 What happens if we acquire or merge with an organization with site(s) that are already open during our accreditation cycle?

-Accredited organizations who acquire or merge with another organization may consider those centers accredited upon execution and submission of an attestation statement acknowledging that the center will be in compliance with UCA standards/expectations and policies/procedures as the surveyed accredited sites within 120 days of the acquisition or merger.
-Accreditation and Certification certificates will be available for the newly acquired or merged centers once the attestation statement is received and the invoice for new sites paid in accordance with where the organization is in its 36-month accreditation cycle.
-The accreditation status for the new center(s) will expire concomitant to the expiration date of the existing accredited organization.
+Accredited organizations who acquire or merge with another organization may consider those centers accredited upon execution and submission of an attestation statement acknowledging that the center will follow UCA Standards/Expectations and policies/procedures as the surveyed accredited sites within 120 days of the acquisition or merger.
+Accreditation certificates will be available for the newly acquired or merged centers once the attestation statement is received and the invoice for new sites is paid.
+The accreditation status for the new center(s) will expire commensurate to the expiration date of the existing accredited organization.

 We are accredited by another accrediting organization but want to convert to UCA accreditation.
 Our accreditation expires soon.
 Is there an interim accreditation option that allows us to prepare?